-How to Rebrand Your Social Media
+How to Rebrand your Instagram and Social Media After a Logo Redesign

 1. Plan Your Launch

 Resist the urge to completely revamp your social media in one sitting without a little warning first!
-Plan how you’re going to launch your new branding ahead of time.
+Plan how you’re going to launch your new brand identity ahead of time.
 Tease your audience with announcements over the course of a week or two hinting that something new is coming.
 This will build up anticipation for your rebrand and get your audience excited, and you won’t blindside them when you launch your new look.

-While you’re at it, make sure you plan to update everything AT THE SAME TIME.
+While you’re at it, make sure you plan to update everything at the same time.
 This includes all your social media channels, your website, YouTube page, business cards, documents, signage, email signatures, etc. If it has your logo on it, update it.
-Your branding should ALWAYS be consistent in all locations to avoid confusing your audience.
+Your branding should always be consistent in all locations to avoid confusing your audience.

 2. Use the Right Files